-Se ction 508(2) Se ction 508A 1.
+Se ection 508(2) Section 508A 1.
 Demonstrated need for the rate increase implied by the special rate variation.
 Demonstrated need for the rate increases derived from the council's Integrated Planning and Reporting framework, highlighting one or more of the following: - service provision requirements - infrastructure backlogs that have adverse implication for the community = special or unique cost pressures faced by the council.
 2. Adequate community consultation regarding the special variation.
 2. Demonstrated community support for the special variation.
 3. Reasonable impact on ratepayers.
 3. Reasonable impact on ratepayers.
 4. Sustainable financing strategy consistent with the principles of intergenerational equity.
 4. Sustainable financing strategy consistent with the principles of intergenerational equity.
 5. An explanation of the productivity improvements and cost containment strategies the council has realised in past years, and plans to realise over the proposed special variation.
 5. An explanation of the productivity improvements and cost containment strategies the council has realised in past years, and plans to realise over the proposed special variation.
-6. Implementation of the Integrated Planning and Reporting framework.
+6. Implementation of the Integrated Planning and Reporting framework. ny other issue that the Tribunal considers levant.
+Ar y other issue that the Tribunal considers relevant.